giulioungaretti/qt_dot_fitter/README.md

 Main GUI when opening the image
 ![Main GUI](./Screenshot from 2014-07-26 12:55:34.png "Interface when opening the first reference file") Image is labeled  connecting regions of an integer array.
+After a intensity threshold has been selected with the slider to separate the contribution from the substrates and the geometrical dots (brighter
+).
 Two pixels are connected when they are neighbors and have the same value.
 They can be neighbors either in a 4- or 8-connected sense:
 ```
 4-connectivity      8-connectivity